• Skip to primary navigation

 Notes

 • Ceviche is best when fresh, so don't let it sit for more than a couple hours (it will become very firm and the veggies won't be crisp).
-Happy Eating!
-Beckie

-• Variations on ceviche are endless: radishes, basil or other herbs, cucumbers, lemon juice, artichokes, heart of palm, capers, tomatoes, fruit (pineapple, orange) - so use what you got!
+• Variations on amberjack ceviche are endless: radishes, basil or other herbs, cucumbers, lemon juice, artichokes, heart of palm, capers, tomatoes, fruit (pineapple, orange) - so use what you got!

 • If you are making this ahead of time, do everything as is, but save the avocado and cilantro for stirring in right before serving.